 - Upper airway cough syndrome (used to be called post nasal drip).
 Hints that this may be the cause of your cough: the sensation of liquid dripping down the back of your throat, throat clearing, and nasal discharge.
 A course of an intranasal spray like Flonase (fluticasone) or Nasacort over the counter may help solve that.

 - Cough variant asthma.
-The second leading cause of persistent cough in adults is called “cough-variant asthma.”
+The second leading cause of a persistent cough in adults is called “cough-variant asthma.”
 Hints here: it may follow an upper respiratory infection, and worsen with exposure to cold or certain allergens (dust, certain fumes).
 If your doctor suspects this, an oral inhaler will be part of the solution.

 - Reflux.
 Gastroesophageal reflux disease (GERD) is a common cause of persistent dry cough.
 Know that for many people, cough due to reflux will NOT come with heartburn or a sour taste in your mouth.
-A two week course of Prevacid, (pantoprazole), Prilosec (omeprazole), or Nexium (esomeprazole) may solve your cough if this is the cause.
+A two-week course of Prevacid, (pantoprazole), Prilosec (omeprazole), or Nexium (esomeprazole) may solve your cough if this is the cause.

 - Medication side effect.
 ACE inhibitors like lisinopril, ramipril, or quinapril are well known culprits of a persistent dry cough.
 The cough will resolve within 1 – 4 days of stopping your medication if this is the cause.

 - Am I a smoker now or was I in the past?

 - Do I take an ACE inhibitor medication?

 - Did my doctor do a chest x-ray and is it normal?
 (Any cough present more than 8 weeks should be evaluated with a chest x-ray).

 If you’ve answered no to these questions, 99.4% of you have one of the above 5 causes of a persistent cough—so no need to read any further.